Skip to content

 Nursing

 Nurses who earn their DNP have the chance to specialize in advanced nursing practices such as family medicine, anesthesia, or midwifery.
 Because of these advanced skills, DNP nurses are in high demand, command excellent salaries, and have plenty of professional opportunities.
-Many working nurses opt to pursue their DNP online or part-time as part of their professional development requirements.

 Quality Examples of On-Campus Programs